awsdocs/amazon-vpc-network-administrator-guide/doc_source/customer-gateway-windows-2012.md

 1. In the navigation pane, choose **VPN Connections**\.

-1. Select your VPN connection, and then choose **Download Configuration**\.
+1. Select your VPN connection and choose **Download Configuration**\.

 1. Select **Microsoft** as the vendor, **Windows Server** as the platform, and **2012 R2** as the software\.
 Choose **Yes, Download**\.
 You can open the file or save it\.

 The configuration file contains a section of information similar to the following example\.
-You’ll see this information presented twice, one time for each tunnel\.
-You'll use this information when configuring the Windows Server 2012 R2 server\.
+You see this information presented twice, one time for each tunnel\.
+Use this information when configuring the Windows Server 2012 R2 server\.

 ```
 vgw-1a2b3c4d Tunnel1